conradakunga/Blog/_posts/2026-06-07-creating-a-unique-index-that-allows-null-in-sql-server.md

 ```

-Here we know the code for the [KGB](https://en.wikipedia.org/wiki/KGB), but we don't know the code for 2 intelligence services - [Pakistani Intelligence](https://en.wikipedia.org/wiki/Inter-Services_Intelligence) and [National Intelligence Service (Kenya](https://www.nis.go.ke/)).
+Here we know the code for the [KGB](https://en.wikipedia.org/wiki/KGB), but we don't know the code for 2 intelligence services - [Pakistani Intelligence](https://en.wikipedia.org/wiki/Inter-Services_Intelligence) and the [National Intelligence Service (Kenya](https://www.nis.go.ke/)).

-Ideally, this **should succed**, as `NULL` does not really constitute a code, and no two `NULLs` are equal.
+Ideally, this **should succeed**, as `NULL` does not really constitute a code, and no two `NULLs` are equal.

 Interestingly, this **fails**.